harshit51-blip/Randomized-Experiment/README.md

 A small and simple code to plot a periodic but randomized central tendency of a data source.
-Started out as an independent project to measure 'deterministic choas' with a randomized variable.
+Started out as an independent project to measure 'deterministic chaos' with a randomized variable.
 But now looks like a specific version of Random Walks, not sure Original Inspiration - Starting point to computing a large number of particles, being affected by each other, such as gas particles in a box.
 Early codes use randomint() to randomize the data source.